Authorization and Accountability

 The book program of the NASW Press was established to advance social work knowledge and to support the program of the association.
 The Book Committee promotes the acquisition of high-quality manuscripts and develops and recommends policies related to content in order to maintain and expand the program as a competitive press.

 Members, Terms and Criteria

-The Book Committee is composed of 8 members: Chair and 7 members, serving three-year terms.
-The Chair of the Book Committee serves as a regular member of the Publications Committee, and the Chair of the Publications Committee is an ex-officio member of the Book Committee.
+The Book Committee is composed of eight members: the Chair and seven other members, serving three-year terms.
 Members of the Book Committee must have extensive publishing experience, as well as experience in peer review.
-The Book Committee meets once each year.
+The Book Committee members hold a telephone conference call once each year.